-Service Dog Laws Hawaii – Simple Summary for Humans
+Welcome To Service Dog Laws Hawaii – The Epic Guide for Humans

 There are multiple definitions for service dogs, which can make things confusing.
 The ADA has a definition for public access rights.
 The FHA has another definition for housing.
 And the ACAA has yet another definition for air travel with service dogs.